-Colder night and cold rains, especially heavy rains in September that cause tributary run-off can start to trigger small runs of steelhead into some rivers of Steelhead Alley.
+Colder nights and cold rains, especially heavy rains in September that cause tributary run-off can start to trigger small runs of steelhead into some rivers of Steelhead Alley.
 Large numbers of steelhead begin running into the tributaries after cold rains in October.

-These colder river temperatures help to maintain the metabolism of fall steelhead, and thus these steelhead will hold in faster water such as the heads, tail-outs, pools, chutes and fast runs like fast pocket water.
+These colder river temperatures help to maintain the metabolism of fall steelhead, and thus, these steelhead will hold in faster water such as the heads, tail-outs, pools, chutes, and fast runs like fast pocket water.

-During this time, steelhead in the river are usually aggressive and will feed on well-presented flies and they will actively chase any available food sources such as minnows, spawn sacs, a dead-drifted egg pattern, a streamer, a nymph, or even a swung wooly bugger fly.
+During this time, steelhead in the river are usually aggressive and will feed on well-presented flies, and they will actively chase any available food sources such as minnows, spawn sacs, a dead-drifted egg pattern, a streamer, a nymph, or even a swung wooly bugger fly.

-Towards the end of fall which is late November and through December is when stream temperatures begin to cool between 38-45 degrees.
+Towards the end of fall, which is late November and through December, is when stream temperatures begin to cool between 38-45 degrees.
 This is when steelhead no longer hold in very fast water.
-At this time they will often be found in the midsections of deeper pools, slower pocket water flows, and moderate runs.
+At this time, they will often be found in the midsections of deeper pools, slower pocket water flows, and moderate runs.

 I also change my presentations as well as bait and lure sizes, bait colors, and types of baits and lures as the fall season progresses, you should too.